Things to do in London in 3 days

 Now I recommend walking down Whitehall, which is the street that runs south from Trafalgar Square towards Parliament Square.

 Whitehall is named after the Palace of Whitehall, a large medieval royal palace complex that remained here until it was destroyed by fire in 1698.

 At one time it was the largest palace in the world with over 1,500 rooms!

-As you continue your walk, you'll end up back in Parliament Square, the place where you started your day.
+As you continue your walk, you will end up back at Parliament Square, the place where you started your day.

 Now I recommend walking across Parliament Square towards Westminster Bridge.